minnsoe/awesome-leadership/README.md

 requests are held to the same requirements listed there.
 Your contribution is appreciated but remember let's keep it `awesome`! 🎉

+Please read the [Contributor Guidelines](contributing.md) before contributing to this list.

 ### License